alchemyplatform/alchemy-sdk-js/README.md

 - `nft`: All Alchemy NFT API methods
 - `ws`: All WebSockets methods

-If you are already using Ethers.js, you should be simply able to replace the Ethers.js object with `alchemy.core` and it should just work.
+If you are already using Ethers.js, you should be simply able to replace the Ethers.js Provider object with `alchemy.core` and it should just work.

 ```ts
 import { Alchemy } from 'alchemy-sdk';